 Under the Worker's Compensation Act, s.
-102.13, an insurance company or self-insured employer may request that an injured worker submit to reasonable examinations by a physician, chiropractor, psychologist, dentist or podiatrist of its choice.
+102.13, an insurance company or self-insured employer may request that an injured worker submit to reasonable examinations by a physician, chiropractor, psychologist, dentist, podiatrist, physician assistant or advanced practice nurse prescriber of its choice.
 This examination is usually referred to as an independent medical examination.

 When compensation is claimed for loss of earning capacity, the insurance company or self-insured employer may request that the injured worker submit to reasonable examination(s) by a vocational expert of its choice.

-The Department generally considers as reasonable one independent examination every six months.
+The Department generally considers one independent examination every six months as reasonable.
 Additional independent examinations, however, may be requested if there is a substantial change in an injured worker's medical condition; for example, the injured worker has surgery.
 The insurance company or self-insured employer must schedule additional independent examinations with the same practitioner, unless permission is granted by the Department to change independent examiners.

 The insurance company or self-insured employer may choose any independent examiner within a 100 mile radius of the injured worker's primary place of residence.
 If the injured worker is treating with a practitioner whose office is located more than 100 miles from the injured employee's primary place of residence, the insurance company or self-insured employer may require the injured worker to submit to an independent examination in the area where the injured worker's treating practitioner is located.